tangalbert919/p37-ec-aero-15/Aero 14 Fan Control Registers.md

 ## Keyboard backlight
 The keyboard backlight is controlled by register D7.
+(This can also be controlled via the keyboard by pressing FN+Space)

 It has three possible values
 * 00 -> Backlight off
 * 01 -> Backlight level 1
 * 02 -> Backlight level 2 (bright)

 E.g. setting `D7=02` turns the keyboard backlight to the brighter of the two levels.

+## Control Bluetooth
+Bluetooth is controlled by bit 01.7

+I.e. setting `01.7=1` turns bluetooth on and setting `01.7=0` turns bluetooth off.

+## Wifi
+Wifi is controlled by bit 02.6
+(This can also be controlled via the keyboard by pressing FN+F2)

+I.e. setting `02.6=1` turns wifi on and setting `02.6=0` turns wifi off.

+## Disable Screen
+Screen can be turned off through bit 09.03.
+(This can also be controlled via the keyboard by pressing FN+F6)

+I.e. setting `09.3=1` turns the screen off and setting `09.1=1` turns it back on.

+## Touchpad
+Touchpad activation is controlled by bit 01.7

+I.e. setting `03.5=0` turns the tuchpad off and setting `03.5=1` turns it back on.